DS-projects-AV/Algorithms-and-Data-Structures-in-Python/Q&A_discussion.md

 the balance factor is calculated as total number of nodes in its left subtree - total number of nodes in its right subtree.
 In the second figure, for node 36, nodes in its left subtrees are 27 & 30, and nodes in its right sub tree are 39?
 25. ![image](https://user-images.githubusercontent.com/90809823/148259659-986b57cb-15a5-4a4e-87b7-21d4df7adea9.png)
 Before inserting 18, the balance factor of 45 is 1 right, why is it given -1 here ?
+26. Rotations for Insertion :
+    LL Rotation - (a) If the new node is inserted in the left sub tree of a node (b) If the left sub tree is heavy

+    RR Rotation - (a) If the new node is inserted in the right sub tree of a node (b) If the right sub tree is heavy

+    LR Rotation - If the node is inserted in the right node of a left sub tree

+    RL Rotation  If the node is inserted in the left node of a right sub tree